vbookshelf/Mammogram-Mass-Analyzer/README.md

 3. $ cd project_folder

 4. Create a virtual environment.
 (Here it’s named myvenv) This only needs to be done once when the app is first installed.
+You will need to have python3.8 on the system.
 When you want to run the app again you can skip this step.
 $ python3.8 -m venv myvenv